Unboxed-Software/solana-course/CONTRIBUTING.md

 Code examples should be formatted as follows:

+#### Code

+You're writing code to be be read, understood, and changed by others.

+We want the minimal amount of code necessary to solve the problem.

+ - Use full names.
+Call a `thing` a `thing`.
+Don't call it a `thg`.
+ - Avoid copy paste.
+This helps others change the code easily, as they can fix things in a single place.
+ - Avoid magic numbers.
+Nobody should see a `+ 32` in your code and wonder where it came from.

 ### JS/TS

- - two spaces per prettier defaults, StandardJS, node style guide, idiomatic JS, AirBnB style guide, MDN, Google Style guide, codepen, jsfiddle, etc.
+We're trying to focus on Solana, not teaching JS/TS development and setup.
+This means reducing the JS/TS concepts needed to understand our demo code.

- - We are aiming to use `esrun`, which supports top level `await`, doesn't require a `tsconfig.json`, etc. There is no need for `async function main()` wrappers or [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE). `await` just works.
-If you see these wrappers, delete them and use `esrun`.
+ - `ts` files are run with `esrun`, which supports top level `await`, doesn't require a `tsconfig.json`, etc. There is no need for `async function main()` wrappers or [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE). `await` just works.
+If you see these wrappers, delete them.

- - Likewise, use async/await and use try / catch everywhere, rather than `.then()` and `.catch()`
+ - Likewise, use async/await and use try / catch all the time, rather than sometimes using `.then()` and `.catch()`

+ - Throw errors with `throw new Error('message')`.
+Don't throw strings (JS allows almost any type to be thrown).
+TS code can assume anything thrown is of the `Error` type.

+ - Don't make custom helper functions.
+Instead use the `@solana-developers/helpers` package.
+If you need a functoon that doesn't exist, make a PR to `@solana-developers/helpers`, and add the helper, tests, and docs.

+  - Use two spaces per prettier defaults, StandardJS, node style guide, idiomatic JS, AirBnB style guide, MDN, Google Style guide, codepen, jsfiddle, etc.

-### Rust
+### Rust & Anchor

+ - Use the [multiple files template](https://www.anchor-lang.com/docs/release-notes#multiple-files-template) to organize Anchor projects.

+ - Avoid magic numbers.
+People reading your code should be able to understand where values come from.
+Use [InitSpace](https://docs.rs/anchor-lang/latest/anchor_lang/derive.InitSpace.html) to calculate space needed for accounts, and add a constant `DISCRIMINATOR_SIZE` to `constants.rs`.

+  - Bad: `8 + 32 + 32 + 8 + 8`

+  - Good: `space = DISCRIMINATOR_SIZE + SomeAccount::INIT_SPACE,`

- - four spaces per rustfmt
+ - Use four spaces per `rustfmt`.

 Diagrams: